Larsa Pippen Shows Off Her Curvy Backside In A Colorful String Bikini: ‘I’m A Vibe’

 The model wore her long, brown hair pulled halfway back behind her head and styled in sleek, straight strands that fell down her back and cascaded over her shoulders.

-Larsa accessorized her look with some earrings and a pair of dark, oversize sunglasses.
+Larsa accessorized her look with some earrings and a pair of dark oversized sunglasses.
 She appeared to wear a full face of makeup as well, rocking defined eyebrows, a bronzed glow, shimmering highlighter on her face, pink blush on her cheeks, and a light pink gloss on her full lips.

-In the background of the photo a gorgeous ocean view can be seen, as well as a bright blue sky complete with fluffy white clouds.
+In the background of the photo, a gorgeous ocean view can be seen, as well as a bright blue sky complete with fluffy white clouds.
 Larsa called herself a “vibe” in the caption of the photo, but didn’t reveal where the picture as taken.

 Larsa’s more than 1.8 million followers made short work of clicking the like button on the post, which racked up over 14,000 likes and more than 160 comments within the first hour after it was posted.